So you want to become a web developer? Your next step is to determine your goals.

 In the same way that working towards a final goal drives your learning, our research shows that setting smaller targets is also an essential part of developing new skills.
 That’s one of the reasons project-driven learning is at the heart of our teaching method: students improve their skills by completing a wide variety of professional projects, gaining hands-on experience so they can become operational web developers!

-For example, our Bachelor-level Degree in Frontend Web Development features nine projects to help students develop the full range of skills needed, such as creating a variety of websites using several programming languages, building a game or mapping technical solutions.
+For example, our Bachelor-level diploma in Frontend Web Development features nine projects to help students develop the full range of skills needed, such as creating a variety of websites using several programming languages, building a game or mapping technical solutions.

 As each project is completed, the student attains a new goal.
 They understand how to apply a skill-set to a real-life situation, and the project becomes part of the student’s professional portfolio.